 16-year-old dead, two other juveniles seriously injured after single-vehicle crash in Thibodaux

-THIBODAUX - A 16-year old died Thursday night after the truck he was a passenger in struck a culvert, which also resulted in two other juveniles sustaining serious injuries.
+THIBODAUX - A 16-year old died Thursday night after the car he was a passenger in struck a culvert, which also resulted in two other juveniles sustaining serious injuries.

-According to state police, another 16-year-old was driving the 2008 Chevrolet Impala at a high speed southbound on LA Hwy 1, and the truck traveled off the roadway and struck the culvert head-on.
+According to state police, another 16-year-old was driving the 2008 Chevrolet Impala at a high speed southbound on LA Hwy 1, and the car traveled off the roadway and struck the culvert head-on.
 Ashton Newkirk, 16, of Thibodaux, died at the scene.

 The 16-year-old driver and another passenger, a 14-year-old, suffered life threatening injuries and are at an out-of-area hospital for treatment.